-It can be hard to admit when we see the signs of old age in our animal companions, but the fact is that most dogs are considered seniors when they hit seven, cats around nine.
+Did you know that most dogs are considered seniors when they hit seven, and cats around nine!?
 Pets age much more rapidly than humans, which means diseases and illness progress quicker as well.
 At Hopewell Animal Hospital, our team is passionate about making sure your senior pet continues to thrive.

 To ensure that your pet has the longest, healthiest, most comfortable life possible, Hopewell Animal Hospital encourages you to bring your senior pet for exams and blood tests twice each year.
 This way, we can track how your pet is aging, and we’ll be more likely to catch any developing diseases before they’re big problems.

-Blood tests are one of the most important parts of a senior exam.
+Blood tests are one of the most important parts of a senior pet care.
 These blood screenings—often referred to as a “senior panel”— monitor red and white blood cell counts and reveal how well the kidney, liver, pancreas, and thyroid are functioning.
-Your vet may recommend a chest x-ray to ensure that the heart is a normal size and that there are no masses in the lungs.

 Periodontal disease is always a threat to our pets’ health and comfort, and it’s particularly tough on older pets.
 That’s why a dental exam is always part of any senior pet screening as well.

-To schedule a wellness exam for your senior pet, call us at (513) 745-0890.
+To schedule a senior pet wellness exam, call us at (513) 745-0890.